ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/lambda_functions/nodejs_deployment.md

 ```

-4. Using a text editor, save the code below to in a file called `output.tf`
+4. Using a text editor, save the code below in a file called `output.tf`

 ```console
 output "lambda" {